Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Numerical Illustrations

-In terms of the valuation, we focus on determining the fair guarantee fee $\varphi^*$, the guarantee fee at which the valuation of the contract at its inception $t_0$, as shown in \eqref{eqn-PHOptimization-tk}, is equal to the initial premium $P_0$ paid by the policyholder.
-In this sense, $\varphi^*$ is the fee that makes the contract fair to the policyholder.
+First, we investigate the fair guarantee fee $\varphi^*$ introduced in Section \ref{sec-PolicyholderOptimizationProblem} under different contract specifications and tax rates.
 To determine the fair guarantee fee, we consider an equally-spaced partition of the interval $[0, 400]$ (in basis points) and value the contract for each $\varphi$ in the partition following the method outlined in Section \ref{sec-NumericalSolution}.
 We then approximate $\varphi^*$ as the root of the cubic spline interpolant of the equation $P_0 - V_{t_0}(P_0, P_0; \varphi) = 0$ using the pairs of guarantee fee and VA contract values obtained in the previous step.
-For each of the cases considered, the value of the contract at the fair guarantee fee agrees with the initial premium with up to 0.01\% error.
-Table \ref{tab-FairGuaranteeFee-EE80} exhibits the fair guarantee fee for a policyholder with a static and dynamic withdrawal strategy (with varying levels of the cash fund appreciation rate) over various tax rates.
-In certain situations, the value of the contract is always below the initial premium, implying that the contract is not viable for the policyholder and that a fair guarantee fee does not exist (denoted by ``NA'' in the table).

-The next set of results in Table \ref{tab-FairGuaranteeFee-StaticvsDynamic} illustrate the impact of taxation and contract features on the fair guarantee fee.
-The effect of the ratchet mechanism for the benefit base update, the presence of a cash fund (in the dynamic case) and its interaction with various tax rates is examined.
+Table \ref{tab-FairGuaranteeFee-StaticvsDynamic} illustrates the impact of taxation and contract features on the fair guarantee fee, whereas Table \ref{tab-FairGuaranteeFee-EE80} shows the impact of the cash rate and taxation on the fair guarantee fee. { We write ``NA'' to indicate that no $\varphi^*\geq 0$ exists which satisfies the above equation (that is, when the policyholder valuation is strictly less than $P_0$ for all values of $\varphi$ considered).} In Table \ref{tab-FairGuaranteeFee-StaticvsDynamic}, The effect of the ratchet mechanism for the benefit base update, the presence of a cash fund (in the dynamic case) and its interaction with various tax rates is examined.
 For the dynamic case, we consider a cash rate of 4\%, since the cash fund is typically managed to outperform a benchmark such as the risk-free rate (see, for example, \citet[pp. 49-50]{MLCPDS}) which in our case is chosen as $r=3\%$ (Table \ref{tab-Parameters}).
 Note that in the static case there is no cash fund effect as the static withdrawal behavior corresponds to withdrawing exactly the guaranteed amount, meaning that no cash fund injections are done.